 Commissioning a piece of handmade furniture is an exciting, collaborative effort between maker and client.
 I welcome inquiries form individuals, institutions, designers, and architects.
 I work with clients to design and build original pieces that have just the right look and feel they are after.
 From jewelry boxes to rowboats, if you have an idea for a piece, I would love to hear from you.

+My work is heavily influenced by early Twentieth-Century English and Scandinavian furniture; however this is usually just a starting point.
 The process can begin with a sketch, or more often, just a general idea of what you might have in mind.
 Maybe you have a funny spot in your house that you haven't been able to find anything for, or maybe you'd like to commission a piece for a special someone.

 One of the first things we discuss is wood selection; to me, finding just the right kind of wood for a particular project is absolutely paramount.
 Once the overall scope of the project has been finalized, I will sketch or draft a few possible designs, or possibly build a full-size mockup.
 Once a design has been finalized and approved, materials are purchased and allowed to season in the shop.